Florida Rideshare Accident Attorneys

 Below is a summary of Lyft’s typical insurance coverage for a driver:

-Period 1: Liability limits are low and comprehensive and collision coverage are not offered.
+Period 1: Liability limits are low, and comprehensive and collision coverage are not offered.
 Lyft’s liability coverage has limits of 50/100/25 ($50,000 per person bodily injury, up to $100,000 per incident, and $25,000 for property damage).
 This is contingent coverage, which means the driver must make a claim on their personal policy first.
 If the claim is denied, Lyft’s coverage will step up to the plate.

 Periods 2 and 3: Liability coverage is plentiful, with the $1 million coverage, but collision and comprehensive is only contingent.
 Lyft also offers comprehensive and collision to its drivers during Periods 2 and 3, but the coverage is contingent, just as it is during Period 1.
-Lyft also carried a $1 million uninsured/underinsured motorist policy.
+Lyft also carries a $1 million uninsured/underinsured motorist policy.

-Uber drivers’ liability is equally as complicated, since Uber drivers also carry their own personal insurance, which often exclude accidents that occur on the job.
+Uber drivers’ liability is equally as complicated, since Uber drivers also carry their own personal insurance, which often excludes accidents that occur on the job.
 If the accident happens during Periods 1 or 2, the Uber driver’s personal auto insurance policy should apply, but they may try to deny coverage, in which case Uber’s insurance will take effect.
 Therefore, if you find yourself in an accident with an Uber driver, you may have more than one insurance adjuster attempting to deny coverage, which means more than one source for coverage.

 The Importance of Independent Contractor Status in Your Case